Magnetic fields are generated by two sources: either the magnetic component of electromagnetic

 who may be in the path of travel.

-If you are working with strong magnets, an evaluation by USC Radiation Safety staff should be conducted.
+If you are working with strong magnets, an evaluation by the university's Radiation Safety staff should be conducted.